prrvchr/gContactOOo/README.md

 The gContactOOo extension uses the jdbcDriverOOo extension to work.
 It must therefore meet the [requirement of the jdbcDriverOOo extension][15].

-**On Linux and macOS the Python packages** used by the extension, if already installed, may come from the system and therefore **may not be up to date**.
-To ensure that your Python packages are up to date it is recommended to use the **System Info** option in the extension Options accessible by:
-**Tools -> Options -> Internet -> gContactOOo -> View log -> System Info**
-If outdated packages appear, you can update them with the command:
-`pip install --upgrade <package-name>`

-For more information see: [What has been done for version 1.1.0][16].

 ___

 ## Installation: